5jt/Cider/docs/docs/cider-api-reference.md

 Note that `CreateOpenParms` will assign a `0` to `watch.
 That allows recognizing whether the user has set this; eventually 0 will become "both", the default.

-A> ### `watch←'both'|'dir'`
+> ### `watch←'both'|'dir'`
-A>
+>
-A> In order to detect changes on the file system Link uses a File System Watcher, something that is available only under Windows.
+> In order to detect changes on the file system Link uses a File System Watcher, something that is available only under Windows.
-A> Link uses APL threads for this.
+> Link uses APL threads for this.
-A>
+>
-A> When you trace through your code, or set a stop vector, and have "Pause on Error" in the session's "Threads" menu ticked, any handler associated with those threads will also stop.
+> When you trace through your code, or set a stop vector, and have "Pause on Error" in the session's "Threads" menu ticked, any handler associated with those threads will also stop.
-A>
+>
-A> This imposes a danger because those handlers set a Hold under some circumstances, and depending on your actions this might result in a DEADLOCK: Dyalog would appear to hang until you issue a strong interrupt via the session's system menu item.
+> This imposes a danger because those handlers set a Hold under some circumstances, and depending on your actions this might result in a DEADLOCK: Dyalog would appear to hang until you issue a strong interrupt via the session's system menu item.

 ## ProjectConfig